jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/ECM.rst

 * All actuators have analog potentiometers, used for both homing and safety checks
-* The second actuator controls a mechanical parallelogram used to enforce a RCM point (remote center-of-motion, aka fulcrum point).
+* The second actuator controls a mechanical parallelogram used to enforce an RCM point (remote center-of-motion, aka fulcrum point).
   `Google search
   <https://www.google.com/search?q=surgical+robot+center+of+motion+fulcrum+point>`_.
 * The full kinematic chain is composed of two parts, the arm's base